ietf-scim-wg/draft-ietf-scim-use-cases/draft-ietf-scim-use-cases-reloaded-01.md

 ### Reconciliations
 Because of inconsistencies or mistakes in the SaaS App Resource Objects and it attributes might change and there is no visibility of the IdM that it happens.
-System will do reconciliation to make sure that SCIM Resource Object (SRO) and its Resrouce Attributes (RA) are consistent across different systems.
+System will do reconciliation to make sure that SCIM Resource Object (SRO) and its SCIM Resource Object Attribute (SROA) are consistent across different systems.
 If there is a new attributes from SCIM Server in the Delta Pull, the SCIM client will do a push to fix it and make again synchronize

 ~~~